HomeJEEJEE Main 2026 Paper 2 Analysis 2026: Jan 29, B.Arch, B.Planning Exam...

 Question TypeConceptual, Numerical, and Application-based Questions

-JEE Main 2026 January, 21st Shift Wise, Session 1
+JEE Mains 2026 January, 21st Shift Wise, Session 1

-The JEE Main Exam 2026 Session 1 was conducted in two shifts on January 21, 2026.
+The JEE Mains Exam 2026 Session 1 was conducted in two shifts on January 21, 2026.
 Shift 1 of the paper was held from 9 am to 12 noon, while shift 2 was held from 3 pm to 6 pm.
 The JEE Main Exam is an all-India engineering entrance exam conducted by the National Testing Agency (NTA).
 It serves as a gateway for admission into prestigious engineering colleges, including the National Institutes of Technology (NITs) and other top engineering institutions across India.

 ParticularsFirst ShiftSecond Shift

-JEE Main 2026 21st January Session 1 Exam Time9:00 am to 12 noon3:00 pm to 6:00 pm
+JEE Mains 2026 21st January Session 1 Exam Time9:00 am to 12 noon3:00 pm to 6:00 pm

 Entry Time into the Examination Centre7:30 am to 8:30 am2:00 pm to 2:30 pm